-As you find your business growing and expanding, the need for capital always comes up and more often than not, you’re in need of cash that you don’t have.
+As you find your business growing and expanding the need for capital comes up, and more often than not, you’re in need of cash that you don’t have.
 It’s estimated that 69% of all businesses have obtained financing of some sort, between bank loans, credit cards, or even venture capital funds.
 Obtaining these funds is a bit of an art, as many people struggle to get approved for loans.
 The first step is putting together everything you need.

 What do I need to get a small business loan?